michael-koscak/michael-koscak.github.io/_posts/2024-11-02-first-post.md

 </svg>
 </div>

 The open source [Sentence Transformer model](https://huggingface.co/sentence-transformers) allows us to do this easily.
+The example above scales from single words to full articles to compare similarity.

 ### 2.2) Clustering